113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

    <dl>
    <dt>PLUGIN_PATH|PLUGIN_NAME (required)</dt>
-   <dd>If -r <i>REPO_NAME</i> is not specified, plugin is installed from the specified local path or remote URL.</dd>
+   <dd>If -r <i>REPO_NAME</i> is not specified, plug-in is installed from the specified local path or remote URL.</dd>
    <dt>-r <i>REPO_NAME</i> (optional)</dt>
-   <dd>The name of the repository where the plugin binary is located.
-If no repository is specified, the command uses the default plug-in repository.</dd>
+   <dd>The name of the repository where the plug-in binary is located.
+If no repository is specified, the command uses the default plug-in repository, 'Bluemix'.</dd>
    <dt>-v <i>VERSION</i> (optional)</dt>
-   <dd>The version of the plugin to be installed.
-If not provided, the latest version of the plugin is installed.
-This option is valid only when you install the plugin from the repository.</dd>
+   <dd>The version of the plug-in to be installed.
+If not provided, the latest version of the plug-in is installed.
+This option is valid only when you install the plug-in from the repository.</dd>
    <dt>-f </dt>
-   <dd>Force install of plugin without confirmation.</dd>
+   <dd>Force install of plug-in without confirmation.</dd>
     </dl>

-The {{site.data.keyword.Bluemix_notm}} CLI has the official repository name of `Bluemix`.
+The {{site.data.keyword.Bluemix_notm}} CLI has the official repository name of 'Bluemix'.

 <strong>Examples</strong>:

-Install a plugin from the local file:
+Install a plug-in from the local file:

 ```
 bluemix plugin install /downloads/new_plugin
 ```

-Install a plugin from the remote URL:
+Install a plug-in from the remote URL:

 ```
 bluemix plugin install http://plugins.ng.bluemix.net/downloads/new_plugin
 ```

-Install the `IBM-Containers` plugin of the latest version from the `Bluemix` repository:
+Install the 'container-service' plug-in of the latest version from the 'Bluemix' repository:

 ```
-bluemix plugin install IBM-Containers -r Bluemix
+bluemix plugin install container-service -r Bluemix
 ```
-Install the `IBM-Containers` plugin with the  version `0.5.800` from the `Bluemix` repository:
+Install the 'container-service' plug-in with the  version '0.1.425' from the official plug-in repository:

 ```
-bluemix plugin install IBM-Containers -r Bluemix -v 0.5.800
+bluemix plugin install container-service -v 0.1.425
 ```

 ## bluemix plugin update
 {: #bluemix_plugin_update}

-Upgrade the plug-in from a repository
+Upgrade the plug-in from a repository.

 ```
 bluemix plugin update [PLUGIN NAME] [-r REPO_NAME] [-v VERSION] [--all]
 ```

+If no repository is specified, the command uses the default plug-in repository 'Bluemix'.
+If no version is specified, the command selects the latest available version to install.

 <strong>Prerequisites</strong>:  None

 <strong>Command options</strong>:
 <dl>
  <dt>PLUGIN NAME</dt>
- <dd>Name of the plugin to update.
+ <dd>Name of the plug-in to update.
 If not specified, the command checks upgrades for all plug-ins installed.</dd>
  <dt>-r REPO_NAME</dt>
- <dd>The name of the repository where the plugin binary is located.
-If not specified, the command uses the default plug-in repository.</dd>
+ <dd>The name of the repository where the plug-in binary is located.
+If not specified, the command uses the default plug-in repository, 'Bluemix'.</dd>
  <dt>-v <i>VERSION</i> (optional)</dt>
- <dd>The version of the plugin to be updated to.
-If not provided, update the plugin to the the latest available version.</dd>
+ <dd>The version of the plug-in to be updated to.
+If not provided, update the plug-in to the the latest available version.</dd>
  <dt>--all</dt>
  <dd>Update all available plug-ins</dd>
 </dl>

 <strong>Examples</strong>:

-check for all available upgrade in plugin repository "My-Repo":
+Check for all the available upgrades in the official plug-in repository 'Bluemix':

 ```
-bluemix plugin update -r My-Repo
+bluemix plugin update -r Bluemix
 ```

-Upgrade plugin "plugin-echo" in repository "My-Repo" to the latest:
+Upgrade the plug-in 'container-service' in the official plug-in repository to the latest:

 ```
-bluemix plugin update -r My-Repo plugin-echo
+bluemix plugin update container-service
 ```

-Update plugin "plugin-echo" in repository "My-Repo" to version "1.0.1":
+Update plug-in 'container-service' in the official plug-in repository to version '0.1.440':

 ```
-bluemix plugin update -r My-Repo plugin-echo -v 1.0.1
+bluemix plugin update container-service -v 0.1.440
 ```

 ## bluemix plugin uninstall
 {: #bluemix_plugin_uninstall}

-Uninstall the specified plugin from {{site.data.keyword.Bluemix_notm}} CLI.
+Uninstall the specified plug-in from {{site.data.keyword.Bluemix_notm}} CLI.

 ```
 bluemix plugin uninstall PLUGIN_NAME